c0x12c/awesome-kotlin-llm/README.md

 ## LLM Provider API
 - [openai-kotlin](https://github.com/aallam/openai-kotlin) - OpenAI API client for Kotlin with multiplatform and coroutines capabilities.
+- [anthropic-sdk-java](https://github.com/anthropics/anthropic-sdk-java) - The Anthropic Java SDK is currently in beta.
+If you see any issues with it, please file an issue on GitHub!

 ## MCP
 - [kotlin-sdk](https://github.com/modelcontextprotocol/kotlin-sdk) - The official Kotlin SDK for Model Context Protocol servers and clients.
 Maintained in collaboration with JetBrains